awsdocs/aws-deep-learning-amis/doc_source/overview-conda.md

 These "Conda" AMIs will be the primary DLAMIs\.
 It will be updated often with the latest versions from the frameworks, and have the latest GPU drivers and software\.
 It will be generally referred to as *the* AWS Deep Learning AMI in most documents\.
 + The Ubuntu 18\.04 DLAMI has the following frameworks: Apache MXNet, Chainer, PyTorch, TensorFlow, and TensorFlow 2
-+ The Ubuntu 16\.04 and Amazon Linux DLAMI has the following frameworks: Apache MXNet, Caffe, Caffe2 Chainer, CNTK, Keras, PyTorch, TensorFlow, TensorFlow 2, and Theano
++ The Ubuntu 16\.04 and Amazon Linux DLAMI has the following frameworks: Apache MXNet, Chainer, Keras, PyTorch, TensorFlow, and TensorFlow 2
 + The Amazon Linux 2 DLAMI has the following frameworks: Apache MXNet, Chainer, PyTorch, TensorFlow, TensorFlow 2, and Keras

 **Note**